ljw1004/blog/Analyzers/PlatformSpecificAnalyzer/ReadMe.md

 * This analyzer currently only examines platform invocations to check whether they're platform-specific.
-WinRT only has a limited number of operations, and I believe the other operations to check are just *constructions* and *property-access*.
+WinRT only has a limited number of operations, and I believe the other operations to check are just *constructions* and *property-access* and *AddHandler*.
 (I believe it's not necessary to check for when you access fields of structs, nor enum values.
 I also believe it's not necessary to check when you merely have a value of platform-specific type, nor when you assign null to it.)

 * This analyzer currently only examines operations within methods to see whether they're platform-specific.
 It should also check operations within property accessors, and within